-The Nomination Committee comprises Alan Moore (Chairman), Paul Thomas and Colin Wood.
-In accordance with the AIC Code Alan Moore, who is an independent non-executive director, was appointed chairman of the Nomination Committee.
-The Nomination Committee has considered the recommendations of the Code concerning gender diversity and welcomes initiatives aimed at increasing diversity generally.
+The Nomination Committee comprises David Williams (Chairman), David Pinckney and Jo Dixon.
+In accordance with the AIC Code David Williams, who is an independent non-executive Director, was appointed chairman of the Nomination Committee.
+The Nomination Committee has considered the recommendations of the Code concerning diversity and welcomes such initiatives generally.
 The Nomination Committee believes, however, that all appointments should be made on merit rather than positive discrimination.
 The Nomination Committee is clear that maintaining an appropriate balance round the board table through a diverse mix of skills, experience, knowledge and background is of paramount importance and gender diversity is a significant element of this.

-Any search for new Board candidates will be conducted, and appointments made, on merit, against objective selection criteria having due regard, among other things, to the benefits of diversity on the Board, including gender.
+Any search for new Board candidates will be conducted, and appointments made, on merit, against objective selection criteria having due regard, among other things, to the benefits of diversity on the Board.
+The appointment of Jo Dixon as a non-executive Director, was made following the year end, following a formal process conducted by the Nomination Committee.